losonczylab/behaviorMate/README.md

      ```
      choco install make
      ```
-  3) Navigate to behaviorMate root project directory containing the "make" file.
+  3) Navigate to the behaviorMate root project directory containing the "make" file.
 Then run:
      ```
      make all
      ```

 ## Starting BehaviorMate

-To start the application simply click the BehaviortMate shortcut created during installation or execute the run.bat batch file in the project's root directory.
+To start the application simply open the BehaviorMate.jar file using your Java 8 installation.

-After launching BehaviorMate, a file selector will popup for choosing the desired settings file.
+After launching BehaviorMate, a file selector will pop up for choosing the desired settings file.
 If the settings file is invalid, the file selector will pop up again.
 If the selector is x'd out, the program will terminate.

 ## Setting Up Your Experiment